ANBI disclosure

 Outline of the policy plan

 The foundation operates unpaid, with minimal operating costs.
+At least 90% of expenditure goes directly to the foundation's objective.

 Board